Chicken Milanese

 This post may contain affiliate links.
 See my disclosure policy.

 This chicken Milanese recipe takes tender chicken breasts and coats them in a crunchy, cheesy, and buttery coating.
-Best of all, this recipe takes just 10 minutes to whip up, and it’s easily the most versatile chicken recipe you’ll find!
+I love how this cooks in just 10 minutes!

 chicken milanese.